dawilster/raspberry-pikachu/README.md

-Twitter demo guide
+Twitter Fetch
 =================
 Took me all day to get it working on Arch Linux for RPi.
-I'll scrap the demo code and start building my own custom functions tomorrow.
+I've got a barebones working version that just fetches a hardcoded keyword.
+Working on a facade at the moment

 Twitter client needs the Twitcurl https://code.google.com/p/twitcurl/wiki/WikiHowToUseTwitcurlLibrary

-Linux/Ubuntu need these installed
+Linux/Ubuntu need these installed (if libcurl4-dev doesn't just make sure curl is installed)
 ```
 sudo apt-get install g++ libcurl4-dev subversion
 ```